CodeForce2020/AZ-900-Microsoft-Azure-Fundamentals/README.md

 - 2.3.1 [Describe Internet of Things (IoT)]
 - 2.3.2 [What are some Products available for IoT on Azure.]
 - 2.3.3 [What are some Products availalbe for IoT Hub]
+- 2.3.4 [What are some Products avaialble for IoT Central]

+- 2.3.5 [Describe what is Big Data and Analytics]
+- 2.3.6 [What are some Products available for Big Data and Analytics?]
+- 2.3.7 [Describe what is HDInsight]
+- 2.3.8 [Describe what is Azure Databricks]

+- 2.3.9 [Describe what is Artificial Intelligence (AI)]
+- 2.3.10 [What are some Products available for Azure Artificial Intelligence?]
+- 2.3.11 [Describe what is Azure Machine Learning Service and Studio]

+- 2.3.12 [Describe Serverless Computing]
+- 2.3.13 [What are Products available for Serverless Computing?]
+- 2.3.14 [Describe what is Azure Functions]
+- 2.3.15 [Describe what is Logic Apps]
+- 2.3.16 [Describe what is Event Grid]

+- 2.3.17 [Describe DevOps Soultions available on Azure Such as Azure DevOps and Azure DevTest Labs]

+- 2.3.18 [Describe the benefits and outcomes of using Azure Solutions]

+### 2.4 Describe Azure Management Tools

+Describe Azure tools such as Azure Portal, Azure PowerShell, Azure CLI and Cloud Shell
+• Describe Azure Advisor

+## Describe Security, Privacy, Compliance, and Trust (25-30%)
+### Describe securing network connectivity in Azure
+---

+• Describe Network Security Groups (NSG)
+• Describe Application Security Groups (ASG)
+• Describe User Defined Rules (UDR)
+• Describe Azure Firewall
+• Describe Azure DDoS Protection
+• Choose an appropriate Azure security solution

+### Describe core Azure Identity services
+---
+• Describe the difference between authentication and authorization
+• Describe Azure Active Directory
+• Describe Azure Multi-Factor Authentication

+### Describe security tools and features of Azure
+---
+• Describe Azure Security Center
+• Describe Azure Security Center usage scenarios
+• Describe Key Vault
+• Describe Azure Information Protection (AIP)
+• Describe Azure Advanced Threat Protection (ATP)

+### Describe Azure governance methodologies
+---
+• Describe policies and initiatives with Azure Policy
+• Describe Role-Based Access Control (RBAC)
+• Describe Locks
+• Describe Azure Advisor security assistance
+• Describe Azure Blueprints

+### Describe monitoring and reporting options in Azure
+---
+• Describe Azure Monitor
+• Describe Azure Service Health
+• Describe the use cases and benefits of Azure Monitor and Azure Service Health

+### Describe privacy, compliance and data protection standards in Azure
+---

+• Describe industry compliance terms such as GDPR, ISO and NIST
+• Describe the Microsoft Privacy Statement
+• Describe the Trust center
+• Describe the Service Trust Portal
+• Describe Compliance Manager
+• Determine if Azure is compliant for a business need
+• Describe Azure Government cloud services
+• Describe Azure China cloud services

+## Describe Azure Pricing, Service Level Agreements, and Lifecycles (20-25%)
+### Describe Azure subscriptions
+---

+• Describe an Azure Subscription
+• Describe the uses and options with Azure subscriptions such access control and offer types
+• Describe subscription management using Management groups

+### Describe planning and management of costs
+---

+• Describe options for purchasing Azure products and services
+• Describe options around Azure Free account
+• Describe the factors affecting costs such as resource types, services, locations, ingress and egress traffic
+• Describe Zones for billing purposes
+• Describe the Pricing calculator
+• Describe the Total Cost of Ownership (TCO) calculator
+• Describe best practices for minimizing Azure costs such as performing cost analysis, creating spending limits and quotas, using tags to identify cost owners, using Azure reservations and using Azure Advisor recommendations
+• Describe Azure Cost Management

+### Describe Azure Service Level Agreements (SLAs)
+---

+• Describe a Service Level Agreement (SLA)
+• Describe Composite SLAs
+• Describe how to determine an appropriate SLA for an application

+### Describe service lifecycle in Azure
+---
+• Describe Public and Private Preview features
+• Describe the term General Availability (GA)
+• Describe how to monitor feature updates and product changes